straysheep-dev/straysheep-dev.github.io/docs/notes/usb-research.md

 ### Firmware Attacks

 These were described briefly in the previous section on BadUSB, and include the notes above on [DFU mode](#dfu-mode).

+!!! tip "Relevant Tools"

+    Devices like the [Bash Bunny](https://docs.hak5.org/bash-bunny/bash-bunny-by-hak5/) appear to [have the capability to fake or emulate any USB class interface](https://docs.hak5.org/bash-bunny/writing-payloads/attackmode/vid-pid-man-prod-sn/).
+These will need to be reviewed here.

 It's less likely, but possible to do remotely, within a target environment, if all the right tools and access are available.